RMMSS: Towards Advanced Robust Multi-Modal Semantic Segmentation with Hybrid Prototype Distillation and Feature Selection: Method

 Our \name~draws inspiration from cross-modal distillation~\cite{xia2023robust,zhou2023unidistill}.
-To enhance the interaction between different modalities, we introduce a hybrid mechanism during the prototype distillation process.
-For each modality, we randomly permute the order of the features before calculating their prototypical representations.
-This allows each modality's prototypes to learn from the prototypes of other modalities in a shuffled manner, thereby enriching the cross-modal knowledge transfer.Specifically, the loss function for the hybrid prototype distillation can be formulated as:
+As shown in Tab ~\ref{fig:HPDM},to enhance interaction between modalities, we introduce a hybrid mechanism during prototype distillation.
+For each modality, we randomly permute the order of the features before computing prototypical representations.
+This enables each modality's prototypes to learn from others in a shuffled manner, enriching cross-modal knowledge transfer.
+Specifically, the hybrid prototype distillation loss is formulated as: